ElisabethHuhn/AndroidArchitectureExample3/README.md

 ![DataSourceExceptions.jpg](DataSourceExceptions.jpg)

 # Near Exhaustive list of Testing Types
+This app only illustrates a few of the many types of testing that can be performed on an app.
 * Functional - Does it do what the requirements say it should do
 * Non-functional - Performance, Capacity, Throughput, Power consumption, network reception
 * Android UI